 For the security of our children, please observe the following procedures when visiting:

 - All visitors, including parents, need to sign-in at the office when they enter the building.
-We welcome parents and other volunteers, but please stop in the office first before going to a classroom, and be sure to wear an identifying badge/lanyard.
-Parents are welcome to observe classes at Mill Creek.
-Please call ahead then stop in the office when you arrive.
+We welcome parents and other volunteers, but please stop in the office first before going to a classroom, and be sure to wear an identifying sticker.

 - All visitors, including parents, need to wait in the front entry area of the school while school is in session.
 No one may go to the classroom without permission of the office, until school is dismissed at 3:48 p.m. and children have boarded the buses to go home.
 If you need your child to leave school early, or give a forgotten item to your child, please let the office know and we will notify the classroom.
 Parents are welcome to stop at a classroom to see projects or talk with a teacher after school is dismissed.
 We appreciate your involvement in your child’s education.

 - If you need to take your child out of school before the end of the day, please sign the log at the front office desk.
-If you return your child to school, be sure to sign him/her back in on the log.
+If you return your child to school, be sure to check in in the office.